 Similarly, many victims are concerned that the process of bringing a lawsuit will involve the disclosure of their name and other personal details that may be highly embarrassing.
 Experienced attorneys, however, can submit documents to the court using pseudonyms or assumed names (such as “Jane Doe,” for example) to protect the identity of victims and, when documents may require full disclosure of real names, ensure that those names and details are not publicly disclosed or viewable.

-If you or someone you know has been the victim of sexual abuse or misconduct at a Massage Envy location or any other massage parlor, please contact Thompson Law Office either by calling (650) 513-6111 or emailing firstname.lastname@example.org for a risk-free consultation.
+If you or someone you know has been the victim of sexual abuse or misconduct at a Massage Envy location or any other massage parlor, please contact massage parlor abuse attorney Bobby Thompson either by calling (650) 513-6111 or emailing firstname.lastname@example.org for a risk-free consultation.
+Thompson Law Office has the experience with many other massage therapist abuse cases and we have the skills to get you the maximum compensation you need and deserve.